MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 date: "2019-11-23"
 ---

 I went to a JavaScript meet-up in Sydney the other night and asked the question "How many people know what CSS Architecture is?".
 The room was full of different people with varying backgrounds and experience.
 I thought at minimum around a quarter might know what I was talking about.
 I was hoping more would.
-To my surprise only a handful of people raised their hand.
+To my surprise, only a handful of people raised their hand.

-I then asked "How many people feel the difficulties they have writing CSS at scale have been largely solved by CSS-in-JS?".
-They weren't stupid, they knew this question was a set-up, but nonetheless, many of them obliged me and put their hand up.
+I then asked, "How many people feel the difficulties they have writing CSS at scale have been largely solved by CSS-in-JS?".
+They weren't stupid, they knew this question was a set-up, nonetheless, many of them obliged me and put their hand up.

 From the looks in the room, I think many more people felt this way than were willing to admit.
 At the very least, I think a lot of people believe CSS architecture is no longer relevant in the context of modern JavaScript applications.